Snow and Ice Control Program

 Snow and ice control operations also include clearing snow from the Lions Centennial Park ice skating trail and the Outdoor Rink (ODR) next to the Ponoka Arena Complex.

-Please note that Town winter operations crews work in conjunction with the Alberta Ministry of Transportation, which is responsible for snow and ice control on Highways 2A and 53 in Ponoka.
+Please note that Town winter operations crews work in conjunction with the Alberta Ministry of Transportation and Economic Corridors, which is responsible for snow and ice control on Highways 2A and 53 in Ponoka.

 The Town of Ponoka's Snow and Ice Control Policy states that snow and ice control operations along Town roadways will commence upon a snow accumulation of 10 centimetres or four inches.